 How is stock valued by a prospective buyer in an anticipated stock purchase transaction?

-How proceed to value a split interest in property (vertical; horizontal)?
+How proceed to value a split interests in property (vertical or horizontal)?

 E.g., ownership of only a partial interest: